awesome-selfhosted/awesome-selfhosted/README.md

   * [DAViCal](http://www.davical.org/) - a server for calendar sharing (CalDAV)
   * [Radicale](http://radicale.org/) - A Simple Calendar and Contact Server
   * [sabre/dav](http://sabre.io/) -  A open source CardDAV, CalDAV and WebDAV server.
+  * [ownCloud calendar](https://doc.owncloud.org/server/7.0/user_manual/pim/calendar.html) - The ownCloud Calendar app enables you to create and edit events, synchronize to other calendars you might use, and create new, personalized calendars. ([Source code](https://github.com/owncloud/calendar)) `AGPLv3` `PHP`

 ## Communication systems